|

 The Lone Mountain turquoise mine is located in Esmeralda County,

-color and not fade.
-Usually found in nodules, Lone Mountain
+and not fade.
+Usually found in nodules, Lone Mountain turquoise

-turquoise ranges in color from clear blue to spider-web.
-Because
+ranges in color from clear blue to spider-web.
+Because Lone

-Lone Mountain turquoise holds its beautiful blue color well,
+Mountain turquoise holds its beautiful blue color well, it is

 like the turquoise pictured is very rare these days, now the